garrandall/popular-music-data/tracks/feel-so-bad-ray-charles.md

 That's what I need

 A little dab'll do me
-Ooh sock it to me, Lord
+Oh sock it to me, Lord
 Somebody help me
 Help me find my way